LarsGKodehode/lesson-example-node/README.md

 Ways to limit undesired effects:
 1. Read through the script to understand what it does.
 2. Test the script in some isolated enviroment
-3. Make a commit point before executing the script
-4. Use [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) for your projects.
+3. Use [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) for your projects.

 ### [Link to npmjs.com](https://www.npmjs.com/)